mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-28"></a>
 [Back to top](#top)
 ## TX-28 -- Rep. Henry Cuellar (D)
+### Committees
+Henry Cuellar is the #14 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016